WalletScrutiny/WalletScrutinyCom/_pages/about.md

 By now, most involved bitcoiners have learned **"Not your keys - not your bitcoins!"**.
-Every time a big custodial service "got hacked", those who did not lose money in the incidence were quick to blame the victims for trusting their coins to some "random guy on the internet", the logic being that in a custodial service the user only sees numbers on a screen but with a real wallet he ownes the keys and thus the security is pushed to the periphery.
+Every time a big custodial service "got hacked", those who did not lose money in the incident were quick to blame the victims for trusting their coins to some "random guy on the internet", the logic being that in a custodial service the user only sees numbers on a screen but with a real wallet he ownes the keys and thus the security is pushed to the periphery.
 No central server holding